matigramirez/Parsec/README.md

 - `DBTransformModelData.SData`
 - `DBTransformWeaponModelData.SData`

 NOTE: These file formats have been tested on Episodes 5, 6 & 8.
-Lower episodes might be slightly different and this library might not work for them.
+Other episodes might differ slightly and this library might not work with them.

 ## Features